 Lastly, you’ll need to provide copies of both your passports + copies of a utility bill as a proof of residency at your location (any bill noting names and physical address).

-Once you have this all, you can send the original documents to the chosen City Hall, using express service such as FedEx, UPS or DHL service.
+Once you have this all, you can send the original documents to the chosen City Hall, using express service such as FedEx, or DHL service.
 Remember that your documents must be received in French Polynesia

 No Later Than 45 Days Prior To The Planned Tahiti Legal Wedding Date!